bonni208/Business_Ethics/Business_Ethics.md

 Another key aspect of *Performance with Purpose* was fostering a corporate culture that encouraged employee loyalty and retention.
 For instance, Nooyi personally reached out to the families of her executive team, writing letters to their parents and even visiting their homes.
 This unique approach was aimed at forging a deeper, more personal connection between the company and its employees, underscoring the human aspect of corporate leadership.
 Nooyi's journey reflects the challenges and triumphs of leading ethically as a woman of color in a highly competitive industry.

-#### Rosalind Brewer - Diversity and inclusion
+#### Rosalind Brewer - Inclusion

-Rosalind Brewer, the former CEO of Walgreens Boots Alliance and former COO of Starbucks, is renowned for her commitment to diversity, equity, and inclusion (DEI).
+Rosalind Brewer, the former CEO of Walgreens Boots Alliance and former COO of Starbucks, is renowned for her commitment to inclusion in business.
 As one of the few African American women who has held leadership positions in Fortune 500 companies, Brewer has consistently advocated for racial equality and diversity in the corporate sector.
 Her leadership was particularly evident during her time at Starbucks, where she played a crucial role in initiating racial bias training for employees, showcasing her commitment to creating an inclusive and ethical corporate culture.

 ![Rosalind Brewer looks off camera and smiles](https://innovatelearning.s3.amazonaws.com/brewer.jpeg)